Identifying best practices to boost international cooperation in the raw materials sector

 The findings of these operational reports also contribute to the design of the International Observatory on Raw Materials that is to be launched by the end of 2017.
 The Observatory will be a permanent international body that will remain operational after the end of the project, aiming at the establishment and maintenance of strong long-term relationships with the world’s key players in raw materials technology and scientific developments.

-The operational reports and their summaries are available through the project website at http://intraw.eu/publications/.
+The operational reports and their summaries are available through the project website at http://intraw.eu/publications/(link is external).
 As a next step, INTRAW will launch, in the coming weeks, three scenarios describing the world of raw materials in 2050.

 INTRAW is funded under the European Commission’s Horizon 2020 EU Research and Innovation Programme, for a period of 36 months (February 2015 – January 2018).
 Under the coordination of the European Federation of Geologists (EFG), INTRAW brings together an international consortium of 15 partners with extensive experience in research, innovation, education, industry, trade and international networking across the entire raw materials value chain.